MAKE YOUR OWN STORY

 SERVICES WE OFFER

-Health-care professionals and their students volunteer to provide medical, dental, physical therapy, and respiratory therapy to rural communities with little access to health care.
+Health-care professionals provide medical, dental, physical therapy, and respiratory therapy to rural communities with little access to health care.

 With three sponsorship programs, we hope to improve the lives of children in hard-to-reach places by addressing malnutrition, encouraging education, and promoting the importance of community.